Project 1040 - How community feedback has influenced the development so far

 Here are some graphs from the beta tester survey.

 Here's your impact on Project 1040 so far

 - We changed the tube!
-We started with a 12AX7 - moved over to a 12AY7 and have now finally settled on the E88CC (also called 6DJ8) (all tubes are from JJ Electronic) which not only has a more pleasant overtone structure and overall sound characteristics, it also has more headroom - allowing for a significantly higher max SPL.
+We started with a 12AX7 - moved over to a 12AY7 and have now finally settled on the E88CC (also called 6DJ8) which not only has a more pleasant overtone structure and overall sound characteristics, it also has more headroom - allowing for a significantly higher max SPL.

 - We refined the tube characteristics and also changed their order.

 - Low-cuts changed from 40 / 80 / 160 Hz.
 To 40 / 80 / 120 Hz.